christophergandrud/d3Network/index.md

 Maybe it's better to understand this with an example.
 We'll use `d3ForceDirected`  to recreate an [example](http://bl.ocks.org/mbostock/4062045) by Mike Bostock.
 The network graph will show *Les Misérables*' charcters co-occurance (the original data was gathered by [Donald Knuth](http://www-cs-faculty.stanford.edu/~uno/sgb.html)).
 The link distances are based on how close the characters are to one another and the colours symbolise different character groups.

 To start out let's gather the data and create two data frames with it.
 One of the data frames will have information on the links, similar to what we have worked with so far.
-The other will have information on individaul nodes; in this case *Les Misérables* characters.
+The other will have information on individual nodes; in this case *Les Misérables* characters.

 ```r